yahoo/fili/docs/rfc/luthier-design.md

 TODO: I know we have multiple types of physical tables built into Fili.
 We should name them and list them here.

-For example, suppose we define two new physicaltables, `physical1` and `physical2`:
+For example, suppose we define two new physical tables, `physical1` and `physical2`:

 ```lua